JeremyDubut/zoocpp/README.md

     mkdir build && cd build

-The first time, everytime you modify the CMakeLists.txt files, or when you remove files from `build`:
+The first time, everytime you modify the CMakeLists.txt files, when you remove files from `build`, or when you want to change the build type:

     cmake -S .. -B . -DCMAKE_BUILD_TYPE=<build_type>